Ivory Coast–United States relations: History

+USAID Closure

+Since President Donald Trump's Administration cut back on USAID to Africa, the closure of 516 health facilities in the Ivory Coast has severely impacted HIV/AIDS treatment, affecting 85% of those receiving care according to the United Nations.
+The shutdowns, which disrupted support for over 400,000 adults and children living with HIV, have also displaced more than 8,600 healthcare workers, including doctors, nurses, and midwives.

+In 2025, the U.S. halted a $20 million USAID program in northern Ivory Coast, which had been crucial in countering extremist influence through job training, agricultural projects, and border security.
+Initially launched under the 2019 Global Fragility Act, the initiative aimed to prevent jihadist recruitment by addressing poverty and instability.
+Its termination, part of broader U.S. foreign aid cuts, has raised concerns about increased vulnerability to extremist groups, particularly as violence escalates in neighboring Mali and the Sahel region.

 Location of the United States Embassy

 While Yamoussoukro is the political capital of Ivory Coast, the U.S. Embassy is located in the economic capital of the country, in the Riveria Golf neighborhood of Cocody, Abidjan.

 US Government Terminology

 The United States Department of State uses the name Republic of Côte d'Ivoire when referring to Ivory Coast in international settings and diplomatic matters.
 They also use the francophone demonym "Ivoirian" in official communications.

 Embassy of Ivory Coast in Washington, D.C.

 The Embassy of Ivory Coast in Washington, D.C. is the diplomatic mission of the Republic of Ivory Coast to the United States.
 It is located in the Embassy Row neighborhood.

 The Ambassador is Yao Charles Koffi.